 HOUSING ASSISTANCE PLAN: A Housing Assistance Plan submitted by a local government participating in the Community Development Block Program as part of the block grant application, in accordance with the requirements of 24 CFR part 570, submitted by a local government not participating in the Community Development Block Grant Program and approved by HUD.
-A Housing Assistance Plan meeting the requirements of 24 CFR part 570submitted by a local government not participating in the participating in the Community Development Block Grant Program and approved by a local government not participating in the Community Development Block Grant Program and approved by HUD.
+A Housing Assistance Plan meeting the requirements of 24 CFR part 570submitted by a local government not participating in the Community Development Block Grant Program and approved by HUD.